yanivyacoby/a-guide-to-your-phd/guide.md

 * If I have big-picture questions about the project before our regular meeting, should I message you about them?
 * If I have technical questions about the project before our regular meeting, should we find a time to chat about those?

+Asking these questions once can help put your mind at ease.

 ## Effective communication in lab meetings